 Digging up Red Hugh O’Donnell is an incredible story.

 The body of this handsome earl was lost when he died in Spain in July 1602.
-This Irish exile, previously of Tyrone, had been en route to Valladolid, the former Spanish capital.
+This Irish exile, previously of Donegal, had been en route to Valladolid, the former Spanish capital.
 He had hopes of drumming up Spanish support for the Irish cause.
 But what was he doing in Spain in the first place?

-This question is easy to answer – during the Nine Years War, he was an instrumental figure in fighting the English occupation, but after the disastrous Battle of Kinsale, he and other earls fled for their lives, finding welcome in the court of Spain’s King Philip II.
+This question is easy to answer – during the Nine Years War, he was an instrumental figure in fighting the English occupation, but after the disastrous Battle of Kinsale, he and other earls fled for their lives, finding welcome in the court of Spain’s King Philip III.
 In Ireland, the results of this engagement cemented British rule in the country and precipitated the dreadful dismantling of native Gaelic culture.

 But what of the other questions?
 Was he poisoned by an English spy/Irish traitor, and what ever happened to his body?